 How Does the Office of Thrift Supervision (OTS) Work?

-The national banks, including domestic branches of foreign banks.
-The U.S. Treasury created the OCC in 1863 as part of the National Act.is a division of the U.S. Treasury.
-It regulates and supervises
+The Office of the Comptroller of the Currency (OCC) is a division of the U.S. Treasury.
+It regulates and supervises national banks, including domestic branches of foreign banks.
+The U.S. Treasury created the OCC in 1863 as part of the National Currency Act.

 The OCC also enforces Municipal Securities Rulemaking Board (MSRB) rules that apply to national banks that deal in municipal securities.